Paris Olympics: What's behind boxing controversy? – DW – 08/05/2024

 "There was never any doubt about them being women," he said.
 "Some want to own the definition of who is a woman.
 We will not take part in a politically motivated cultural war."

-However, Harper says the IOC's policy doesn't look at the "significant" safety issue.
+However, Harper said the IOC's policy doesn't look at the "significant" safety issue.

 What will happen next?